Abhi0323/Fine-Tuning-LLaMA-2-with-QLORA-and-PEFT/README.md

 **Project Overview**

-This project aims to fine-tune the LLaMA-2 model using the Quantum Logic ORiented Approximation (QLORA) technique, specifically targeting the "mlabonne/guanaco-llama2-1k" dataset.
+This project aims to fine-tune the LLaMA-2 model using the QLORA technique, specifically targeting the "mlabonne/guanaco-llama2-1k" dataset.
 QLORA is a parameter-efficient fine-tuning method that modifies only a subset of the model's parameters, offering a balance between performance and efficiency.
 This approach is particularly beneficial for adapting large pre-trained models to specialized tasks or datasets with limited computational resources.

 **Dataset**